devAmoghS/Machine-Learning-with-Python/k_means_clustering/Understanding the algorithm.md

 ### Note

-* Kmeans gives more weight to the bigger clusters.
+* K-means gives more weight to the bigger clusters.
-* Kmeans assumes spherical shapes of clusters (with radius equal to the distance between the centroid and the furthest data point) and doesn’t work well when clusters are in different shapes such as elliptical clusters.
+* K-means assumes spherical shapes of clusters (with radius equal to the distance between the centroid and the furthest data point) and doesn’t work well when clusters are in different shapes such as elliptical clusters.
-* If there is overlapping between clusters, kmeans doesn’t have an intrinsic measure for uncertainty for the examples belong to the overlapping region in order to determine for which cluster to assign each data point.
+* If there is overlapping between clusters, K-means doesn’t have an intrinsic measure for uncertainty for the examples belong to the overlapping region in order to determine for which cluster to assign each data point.
-* Kmeans may still cluster the data even if it can’t be clustered such as data that comes from uniform distributions.
+* K-means may still cluster the data even if it can’t be clustered such as data that comes from uniform distributions.